#NARIC - Developing and maintaining the ENIC-NARIC website

 qENTRY+ - International Database on Higher Education Entry Qualifications

-Improvement of the existing Q-ENTRY database to foster the automatic recognition of qualifications giving access to higher education.
-The objective of qENTRY+ project is the implementation of the database both from a geographical and a quantitative point of view, together with the dissemination of the database itself as a tool for the promotion of automatic recognition for the access to university institutions.
+The project aims to improve the existing Q-ENTRY database to foster the automatic recognition of qualifications giving access to higher education.
+The objective of qENTRY+ project is the implementation of the database, both from a geographical and a quantitative point of view, together with the dissemination of the database itself.
+The database is meant to be used as a tool for the promotion of automatic recognition for access to university institutions.
 Guidelines to access higher education in partner countries will also be developed and published.

 REACT -Refugees and Recognition